Western Pennsylvania Conservancy

 The Western Pennsylvania Conservancy protects and restores exceptional places to provide our region with clean waters and healthy forests, wildlife and natural areas for the benefit of present and future generations.
 The Conservancy creates green spaces and gardens, contributing to the vitality of our cities and towns, and preserves Fallingwater, a symbol of people living in harmony with nature.

 Programs and Services

-- Watershed Conservation: The Conservancy is working to improve our region's water quality.
-Through a number of strategic projects - such as streambank restorations, in-stream habitat work and riparian plantings - our watershed conservation program works to protect and restore local rivers and streams.
-We're improving wildlife habitats, drinking-water sources and opportunities for recreation, while working to ensure that our waterways remain healthy and viable for generations to come.
+- Watershed Conservation: WPC is working to improve our region’s water quality.
+Through a number of strategic projects and initiatives - such as streambank restorations, in-stream habitat work and riparian plantings - our watershed conservation program works to protect and restore local rivers and streams.
+We’re improving wildlife habitats, drinking-water sources and opportunities for recreation, while working to ensure that our waterways remain healthy and viable for generations to come.

-- Pennsylvania Natural Heritage Program (PNHP): The PNHP inventories important plants, animals and natural communities across PA.
-It is a partnership of the PA Department of Conservation and Natural Resources, WPC, the PA Game Commission and the PA Fish and Boat Commission.
+- The Pennsylvania Natural Heritage Program inventories important plants, animals and natural communities across PA.
+It is a partnership of the PA Department of Conservation and Natural Resources, WPC, the Pennsylvania Game Commission and the Pennsylvania Fish and Boat Commission.
 Data on rare plant and animal species and habitats are collected by PNHP staff and is used by state and federal agencies for environmental review and also by planning agencies for land-use planning and protection.

 Primary Revenue Sources

 |Federal Tax ID||25-1053485|

 Pittsburgh, PA, 15222

 This website contains an organizational snapshot, as well as links and contact information, for each of our participating charities.
 We have also included the tax identification number for each charity so donors wishing to review more detailed financial and governance information may access the Form 990 for that charity via irs.gov.